link1905/system-design-101/content/docs/system-administration/system-protection/rate-limiting.md

 The **Half-Open** state permits only a restricted volume of traffic, which helps prevent the target service from being **overwhelmed** and allows it additional time to recover.

 Combining **Exponential Backoff** and **Circuit Breaker** strategies is often effective.
-Retries (potentially with exponential backoff) may continue until the Circuit Breaker's failure threshold is reached, at which point the breaker activates to throttle requests immediately.
+Retries (with exponential backoff) may continue until the Circuit Breaker's failure threshold is reached, at which point the breaker activates to throttle requests immediately.